|Type of record:||Building|

 Complex of barns, etc. now converted to housing.
 Flint and brick.

-Seeley’s Barn appears to be a cut-down ruin of a flint barn with 20th century house attached but was only seen from a distance.
+Seeley’s Barn appears to be a cut-down ruin of a flint barn with a 20th-century house attached but was only seen from a distance.

 Original date seems to be 17th century; do the windows in Crafers indicate it was once a house, or are they for lodgings over stables?